romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-You need to programmatically retrieve the logs of a specific GitHub Actions workflow run.
+Q: You need to programmatically retrieve the logs of a specific GitHub Actions workflow run.
 How can you achieve this?
 <details><summary>Show the answer</summary><p>

 - **Use GitHub's REST API and send a GET request to the appropriate endpoint with the workflow run ID**